spaceone-dev/spaceone-dockercompose/README.md

 ```

 Base on your deploy environment,
-You should update environment variables at build-data/environment/debug.mk
+You should update environment variables at build-data/environment/linux.mk.
+For Mac User, edit mac.mk.
-Especially **SUPERVISOR_HOSTNAME** is important.
+Especially **HOST_ADDR** and **HOST_FQDN** are important.
 This value is configured at supervisor micro-service.

 ```
 ############################